 When peeling vegetables such as carrots for a recipe that you are making in school, weigh the item before peeling.
 Then keep the peelings separate and weigh them also.
 Finally weigh the peeled vegetables.
-See if using different peeling techniques makes a difference.

-to do

 Compare how much peelings you and your classmates end up with.
-Work out what percentage of the vegetable is lost in peelings.
+Work out what percentage of the vegetable that is lost in peelings.

 - Weight of vegetable before peeling

 - Weight of peelings

 - Weight of vegetable without peelings

 - Percentage of the vegetable that is lost through peeling

 Can you reduce the amount of peelings going to waste?
-Discuss whether or not vegetables need to be peeled, and the potential uses for peelings.
+Discuss whether or not vegetables need to be peeled, and the potential use for peelings.

-Storage

-7

 Changes to Food Culture

-Food in Ireland has changed a lot over the last few generations.
-Changes to the availability of food has impacted how much is wasted.
+Food in Ireland has changed a lot in over the last few generations.
+Food is more available now than it has ever been and this has impacted how much is wasted.

-to do

 Speak to your grandparents or someone of an older generation and find out from them what has changed regarding how food is sourced, produced, stored and used over their lifetime.

 Discuss your findings in class.

-The Moving Debate At this stage students should have a critical understanding of the social and environmental issues of food waste both on a local and global scale.
+The Moving Debate

+At this stage students should have a critical understanding of the social and environmental issues of food waste both on a local and global scale.

 A Moving Debate is an activity that encourages students to think about all sides of an argument, considering various aspects of an issue both positive and negative.

-How to perform a moving debate; - Place two signs AGREE/DISAGREE on opposite sides of the room - Teacher reads out a statement and asks students if they agree or disagree - Strongly agree students stand at far end of agree side of the room - Strongly disagree students stand at far end of disagree side of the room - Indifferent around the middle of the room - Ask students to share reasons for their position and to express their opinions Statements to choose from:
+How to perform a moving debate;

+- Place two signs AGREE/DISAGREE on opposite sides of the room - Teacher reads out a statement and asks students if they agree or disagree - Strongly agree students stand at far end of agree side of the room - Strongly disagree students stand at far end of disagree side of the room - Indifferent around the middle of the room - Ask students to share reasons for their position and to express their opinions

+Statements to choose from: